1. 1990 February 19th

 The Zombo.com website was created as a parody of the creative, but, from the user’s perspective, largely pointless flash intros, which were trending at the end of the 1990s.
 Zombo.com is a simple, several-minute flash intro constantly repeating the words: “Welcome... to ZomboCom.
 This... is...
 ZomboCom.
 Welcome.
 This is ZomboCom; welcome... to ZomboCom.”
 The website had gained considerable popularity over the years and had become one of the most popular internet memes in its time.

-73. 1999 December
+1999 December

-Jakob Nielsen published a book Designing Web Usability: The Practice of Simplicity
+Designing Web Usability: The Practice of Simplicity

-Jakob Nielsen, an expert in web design and web usability, published Designing Web Usability: The Practice of Simplicity .
+Jakob Nielsen, an expert in web design and web usability, published Designing Web Usability: The Practice of Simplicity.
 The book became one of the basic handbooks in the field of web usability and the emerging field of user experience design (UX).
 In 1998, Jakob Nielsen and Donald Norman founded the Nielsen Norman Group, which engages in research, consulting and education in the field of user experience and computer interface design.

-74. 2000 January 26th
+2000 January 26th

 XHTML 1.0